opnfv/netready/docs/requirements/introduction.rst

   OpenStack networking architecture with respect to the requirements imposed by the selected NFV use cases.
 To this end, we analyze existing functionality in OpenStack networking.

+- Beyond current list of use cases and gap analysis in the document, more importantly, it is the future of NFV networking that needs to be made easy to innovate, quick to develop, and agile to deploy and operate.
+A model-driven, extensible framework is expected to achieve agility for innovations in NFV networking.

 - This document will in future revisions describe the proposed improvements and complementary solutions needed to enable OpenStack to fulfill the